C&O Canal National Historical Park

 Who’s ready for an adventure?
-Experience all that the C&O Canal National Historical Park here in Montgomery County, Maryland has to offer during your next trip to the area.
+As the C&O Canal National Historical Park embarks on its next 50 years as a National Park, see what this incredible natural attraction here in Montgomery County, Maryland has to offer during your next trip to the area.

 What to Know Before You Go

-The C&O Canal National Historic Park is open all year long during daylight hours and closes at dark.
-If you are driving to the canal and looking to park on-site, the entrance fee is $15 per vehicle.
-If you’re planning to bike or park off-site then walk, the entrance fee is $7.
-All money goes to park related projects and conserving the C&O Canal National Historical Park.
+The C&O Canal Park is open all year during daylight hours and closes at dark.
+For those driving to the canal and looking to park on-site, the entrance fee is $20 per vehicle and $15.00 per motorcycle.
+For those biking or parking off-site and then walking to the park, the entrance fee is $10.
+An annual pass if also available for $35.00.
+All money goes to park-related projects and conserving the C&O Canal Park.
 Don’t forget to bring your furry friend—dogs are also allowed at the park.

 Before exploring all 184.5 miles of the C&O Canal National Historical Park, download their explorer mobile app for more than 600 points of interest mapped for you in a searchable format that allows you to find nearby hiking trails, campgrounds, historical sites, trailheads, parking, and more.

 Stay in a Historical Lockhouse

 Step back in time and live like a lockkeeper for the night at one of the seven historic lockhouses available from The Canal Quarters Lockhouse program.
 Each lockhouse can sleep up to eight people, is fully furnished, and offers a unique experience.
 Some have full amenities and others transport you back in time to the 1800’s before electricity or heat.